DukeRobotics/robosub-ros/catkin_ws/src/cv/models/place_models_here.md

 ## Instructions

-- Put the *.pth model files here (see ../scripts/detection.py for the names of the files)
+- Put the *.pth model files here (see ./models.yaml for the names of the model files)